“Fire made us human; fossil fuels made us modern, wealthy, and dominant”

-“You know, the pope put out an important church teaching in his encyclical about caring for the environment and the poor.
+“You know, not long ago, the pope himself put out an important church teaching in his encyclical about caring for the environment and the poor.
 He says that our planet is beginning to look more and more like an ‘immense pile of filth.’
 Isn’t he telling us that it is our responsibility to care for the environment, Clara?”

 “Yeah, Pope Francis’s words really rocked the boat for many Catholics.
 He’s saying that we have come to view ourselves as ultimate masters over the Earth — human supremacy — entitled to plunder her at will.
-The sickness of our soils, our water, our air, our oceans is a direct reflection of the violence and callousness we have in our own hearts.”
+And the sickness of our soils, our water, our air, our oceans is a direct reflection of the violence and dis-ease we have in our own hearts.”